Skip to the main content.

 Backstory: The history of the subdomain SEO debate

-First look at how Google changed what subdomains mean for SEO, what exactly subdirectories and subdomains are, and what it means for your site if you want to move from one to the other.
+First, look at how Google changed what subdomains mean for SEO, what exactly subdirectories and subdomains are, and what it means for your site if you want to move from one to the other.

 Subdirectories

 This website hierarchy has a root domain that uses subdirectories—also called subfolders—to organize your website content.
 Each subdirectory can build off of one another (almost indefinitely).
-This hierarchy can be great for SEO because it keeps any earned backlinks, domain authority, and page authority closely tied to the root domain.
+This hierarchy can be great for B2B SEO because it keeps any earned backlinks, domain authority, and page authority closely tied to the root domain.
 But beware: too many layers can create an SEO nightmare for both search engine spiders and your site visitors.

 subdirectory structure